cargo-rustc — Compile the current package, and pass extra options to the compiler

-Build the specified binary.
+- Build the specified binary.
 This flag may be specified multiple times and supports common Unix glob patterns.

 - Build the specified example.
 This flag may be specified multiple times and supports common Unix glob patterns.

 - Build the specified integration test.
 This flag may be specified multiple times and supports common Unix glob patterns.

 test = truemanifest flag set.
 By default this includes the library and binaries built as unittests, and integration tests.
 Be aware that this will also build any required dependencies, so the lib target may be built twice (once as a unittest, and once as a dependency for binaries, integration tests, etc.).
 Targets may be enabled or disabled by setting the